 What is Cremation Glass?

 Cremation glass is glass that’s made with a small portion of cremation remains, or ashes.
-The ash is beautifully incorporated into a handblown glass keepsake.
+The ashes are beautifully incorporated into a handmade glass keepsake.
 Custom cremation keepsakes are a wonderful way to memorialize a departed loved one, whether they were human or animal.
-Since only a small portion of the ash is needed, it’s possible to make custom cremation keepsakes for the whole family.
+Since only a small portion of the ashes are needed, it’s possible to make custom cremation keepsakes for the whole family.
 Since such a small amount of ash is needed for each keepsake, there will be ash leftover to display in an urn, bury, or scatter.

-Cremation glass is used to make a myriad of keepsakes, including globes, hearts, animals, jewelry, and even urns.
+Cremation glass is used to make a myriad of keepsakes, including glass orbs, glass hearts, glass touchstones, and other glass keepsakes.

-Do They Really Use Ashes to Make the Glass?
+Do You Really Use Ashes to Make the Glass?

-Yes, we use the cremation ash that’s leftover after your loved one was cremated.
-Since glass is so crystal clear, we only need to use a small amount of your cremation remains to make the glass, less than a teaspoon.
-The ash is artistically incorporated into your custom cremation keepsake, allowing it to be viewed for generations to come.
-Because glass making occurs at temperatures that are much, much higher than cremation temperatures, the ash will be further refined during the glass blowing.
-The hot temperature will burn away leftover carbon in the ash, leaving the remains a brilliant white color.
+Yes, we use the cremation ashes that are leftover after your loved one was cremated.
+Since glass is so crystal clear, we only need to use a small amount of your cremation remains to make the glass, about a tablespoon.
+The ashes are artistically incorporated into your custom cremation keepsake, allowing it to be viewed for generations to come.
+Because glass making occurs at temperatures that are much, much higher than cremation temperatures, the ash will be further refined during the glass making process.
+The hot temperature will burn away leftover carbon in the ashes, leaving the remains a brilliant white color.

 No, we are not offering custom orders at this point.
-We take care with each piece and its cremation ash, and offer a wide range of colors and styles for our customers to choose from.
-We
+We take great care with each piece and the cremation ashes, and offer a wide range of colors and styles for our customers to choose from.

 Customizing the Color of Your Blown Glass

 You can choose the color, or colors of each of your custom cremation keepsakes.
-Our glassblowers can use any color combination of your choice.
+Our glass makers offer the most popular color combinations with the glass keepsakes.
 It is quite common for a family to choose the same shape and customize the colors for each recipient.
 Also common is to choose colors loved by or representing the deceased.

 How Long Does it Take to Get Cremation Glass Made and Shipped?

-Depending on the shipping methods you choose and where you’re located, it takes about 4 weeks to have cremation glass made and shipped back to you.
+Depending on the shipping methods you choose and where you’re located, it takes about two to four weeks to have a cremation glass keepsake made and shipped back to you.
 We understand this time frame may not work with your schedule, and we wish it could be faster.
 Many people desire their cremation glass keepsakes to be gifted before or at a memorial service or funeral.
-However, considering the time it takes to ship the ash, we do everything we can to make this process as quick as possible.
+However, considering the time it takes to ship the ashes to us, we do everything we can to make this process as quick as possible.
 We take special care with every order to send you your quality cremation glass keepsakes in a timely fashion.